Abhay-pes/README_Assignment/README.md

 # README_Assignment
 # Basic Social Media Web Application

-This is the README file of a simple social media web application built with markdown.
+This is the README file of a simple social media web application built with Python.

 ## Table of Contents